 Marrakesh is a city that fizzes with life, where the default-blue of the sky sings against peach-gold architecture.
-Whether it’s your first visit or your 15th, the technicolor souqs and the street theatrics of Djemaa El Fna, the city’s main square that's perpetually filled with monkeys, snake charmers and musicians no matter the time of day, exert a magnetic pull.
+Whether it’s your first visit or your 15th, the technicolor souqs and the street theatrics of Djemaa El Fna, the city’s main square that's perpetually filled with movement no matter the time of day, exert a magnetic pull.

 But there are many other surprises to discover in this mysterious, magical city, and nowhere else quite lends itself so much to happenstance, to getting lost in the tumult of the crowd, diving off into hidden alleyways and uncovering the unexpected.